-all States and Territories and Primary Health Networks to undertake a stocktake of current activities and programs in pain management and collated this environment.
-Painaustralia also developed and documented a comprehensive evidence base to The National Action Plan aims to improve the quality of life for people living with pain, and to minimise the pain burden for individuals and the community.
+all States and Territories and Primary Health Networks to undertake a stocktake of current activities and programs in pain management and collated this into a companion document describing the current environment.
+Painaustralia also developed and underpin the National Action Plan.

+The National Action Plan aims to improve the quality of life for people living with pain, and to minimise the pain burden for individuals and the community.
 It recommends key actions under several goals: